 What if I just want to use the zipline?

 You can watch lots of Youtube videos of people crossing it.
 And see my section above “How do I use the zipline.”

 It’s good to get to the traverse as early as possible in the morning so that you don’t get stuck waiting behind a super long line incase the trek is crowded that day.

 If you fall into the rocks and river below, you will either get seriously injured or die.
 The risk of anything happening is low, but you have no margin for error.

 They luckily got their bags back.
-So if you do the zipline, do be mindful of that steep slope as you step off or send your bags across to someone on the opposite side (be well positioned to not lose balance, and carefully exit the zipline)
+So if you do the zipline, do be mindful of that steep slope as you step off or send your bags across to someone on the opposite side.

 Some people go across the zipline with their bags on.
 Others recommend moving it with the pulley afterwards or clipping it on and moving it behind you.
 Also, make sure a return line is attached if you’re sharing carabiners or rope.
 And it’s also a good idea to use gloves here given the thick cord.